Brawlback-Team/brawlback-asm/README.md

 # Requirements
 * This repo.
 Remember to pull with recursive submodules.
+* GCTRealMate.
+Can be retrieved from the P+ files.

 # Instructions
 1. From the root of this repository, run